On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Theory

 \begin{customlemma}{1} \normalfont If we define $\hat{m}$ as

 $\hat{m}$ is an unbiased estimator of the true probe traffic volume $m$ (Equation \ref{eq:kgbnho}).

 \end{customlemma}

-\begin{quote} \begin{proof} Because uniform motion is assumed, $s_i = s_a$ within any probe and $s_it$ is the distance along a cordon the $i$th probe traverses in $t$ s.
+\begin{quote} \begin{proof} Because uniform motion is virtually assumed, $s_i = s_a$ for any probe and $s_it$ is the distance the $i$th probe traverses in $t$ s.
 Using $n_i$ as the number of data points within a cordon from the probe, Equation \ref{eq:draso} can be reduced to

 for the $i$th probe.
-In Equations \ref{eq:draso} and \ref{eq:uthnbgn}, $n_i$ can be broken down into $n_i = \tilde{n}_i + K_i$ where $\tilde{n}_i$ $\lbrace{\tilde{n} \in \mathbf{Z}^{nonneg}}\rbrace$ is the minimum number of data points that could be recorded in the virtual cordon.
+In Equations \ref{eq:draso} and \ref{eq:uthnbgn}, $n_i$ can be broken down into $n_i = \tilde{n}_i + K_i$ where $\tilde{n}_i \in \{ \tilde{n} \in \mathbf{Z}^{nonneg} \}$ is the minimum number of data points that could be recorded in the virtual cordon.
 It is calculated with the floor function as

-Here, $K_i$ is a Bernoulli random variable representing the number of additional data points per probe $\lbrace{K \in \mathbf \{0, 1\}}\rbrace$ observed in addition to $\tilde{n}_i$ data points.
-Because uniform motion is assumed and a probe leaves its first record in the cordon at a random time at $t$ s or before once the probe enters the cordon.
-Naturally, an additional data point is recorded at the probability of the fractional part of $d/(s_it)$.
-When we define the fractional part as $p_i$ $\lbrace{p \in \mathbf{R}^{nonneg} \mid 0 \leq p < 1}\rbrace$,
+Here, $K_i$ is a Bernoulli random variable representing the number of additional data points per probe $K_i \in \{ K \in \mathbf \{0, 1\} \}$ observed in addition to $\tilde{n}_i$ data points.
+Because uniform motion is assumed and a probe leaves its first record in the cordon at a random time within $t$ s after entering the cordon.
+Naturally, an additional data point is recorded at the probability equal to the fractional part of $d/(s_it)$.
+When we define the fractional part as $p_i \in \{ p \in \mathbf{R}^{nonneg} \mid 0 \leq p < 1 \}$,

 Because $K_i$ follows the Bernoulli distribution $Ber(p_i)$, its expected value $\mathrm{E}[K_i]$ is $p_i$.
 From Equations \ref{eq:uthnbgn}, \ref{eq:kdtfg2}, and \ref{eq:yathe2}, $\mathrm{E}[\hat{m}]$, the expected value of $\hat{m}$, is